acoulson2000/wifi-sprinkler/README.txt

+	int	requireAuth =	1;		// Set to 1 if you want webserver to require credentials, otherwise 0.

+char	authCreds[] =	"yourusername:yourpassword";	// If you do, also define the authCreds below in the form "username:password"

         // Set to 1 if using DHCP, 0 if using a static IP
         #define USE_DHCP    0                   // 0 -> Static IP, 1 -> DHCP